etijskens/IIp/docs/setup.rst

 we use Visual Studio Code (VSCode), which is a graphical IDE (integrated developmnent environment).
 This allows for a smoother experience than the standard terminal based access on the cluster.

+You might find the `documentation for using the VSC clusters <https://docs.vscentrum.be/en/latest/>`_ useful.

 Setting up your local environment
 ---------------------------------